dougeby/IntuneDocs/intune-user-help/enroll-your-device-with-telecom-expense-management-android.md

 ![A screenshot of the "selecting the best category for a device" screen on an iOS device.
 It shows a selection of corporate or personal enrollment.](./media/and-enroll-11-tem-select-best-category.png)

 1. Select the appropriate option, and you will receive a notification to install the [__Datalert__](https://play.google.com/store/apps/details?id=fr.memobox.databox) app from the Google Play Store.
 The Datalert app is how your organization can measure data usage.
+If your organization has configured the work or school enrollment option, you will be required to log in with your work or school account.
+If this hasn't been enabled, you will need to provide information such as your phone number and verify your device using a code to enroll into the Datalert service from the app.

 Tap the __next__ arrow at the top right corner of the screen to proceed.

   ![A screenshot of the Datalert app welcome screen, which prompts you to move to the next screen after providing a brief explanation about how Datalert can get you the most out of your data plan.](./media/and-enroll-12-tem-datalert-setup.png)